digitranslab/jumpstart/docs/versioned_docs/version-2.62.0/user-authentication/sso/ldap.md

   </div>

 :::info
-During the first login, ToolJet performs additional checks.
-It verifies the user groups in the LDAP server, and if the corresponding group exists in the ToolJet workspace, the user will be automatically added to that group.
-Additionally, ToolJet also looks for the user's profile picture in the LDAP server and updates the ToolJet account accordingly.
+During the first login, JumpStart performs additional checks.
+It verifies the user groups in the LDAP server, and if the corresponding group exists in the JumpStart workspace, the user will be automatically added to that group.
+Additionally, JumpStart also looks for the user's profile picture in the LDAP server and updates the JumpStart account accordingly.
 :::